 Of course, the McCoy case involved a husband and wife, but Florida agency law has no requirement that ‘agents’ reside together.
 According to Florida law, the definition of an ‘agent’ for purposes of prescription drug possession is very broad, defined simply as ‘one who is authorized to act for or in the place of another’.
 That could be anyone, right?
 So long as the prescription holder testifies that the person charged was ‘authorized’ to possess the drug on their behalf, the charges can be beat with the prescription defense outlined in McCoy.
 I think back to how many times I’ve run up to the pharmacy to pick up meds for my mom or girlfriend.
 Without the law outlined above, I committed a felony possession of a controlled substance with each and every visit to Walgreens on behalf of my momma.

-Bottom line: there are numerous defenses to the charge of possession of a prescription drug, far more than mentioned here.
+Bottom line: there are numerous defenses to the charge of possession of a prescription drug, far more than mentioned here, that an Orlando drug crimes lawyer could take the time to speak to you about.
 Two important defenses involve how law enforcement obtained the drugs (was the search or contact legal?), and the issues of proof surrounding a constructive possession circumstance.
 So, check out my blog and this website for lots more issues on search, seizure, and constructive possession info.